Agility begins with a vision for where new opportunities lie in the long term, knowing what to do about them and how to prepare for them.

 Too often, enterprise software stands in the way of this response.
 But your core software should support long-term strategic change, rapid shifts in the market, variations in customer demands, and new ways of doing business.
 In fact, the bond between business strategy and technology investments should be one of the strongest in your company.

 What are the biggest challenges facing your long-term enterprise technology investments?

 Business today isn’t just about being ready for tomorrow.
 It’s about being prepared to deal with an increasingly unpredictable future.
 Elastic strategy, processes and infrastructure investments are essential.

 Enterprise technology should not dictate a rigid path to a fixed goal, or involve paying for redundant capabilities to address scenarios that may never happen.
 Unfortunately, this is often exactly what enterprise technology does.
 Modular technology – built to easily add new capabilities or functions – sidesteps this problem.
-Modularity allows organizations to easily add new functionalities to address new markets, new products, and new processes when required.
+Modularity allows organisations to easily add new functionalities to address new markets, new products, and new processes when required.
 This could help a business quickly capture a market opportunity, integrate a company after acquisition or adapt to new revenue models or services.

-Realizing value from investments rapidly
+Realising value from investments rapidly